Post Massage Self Care: How to Take the Benefits of Medical Massage Home with You

 - Repeat 3 times, ending on cold (unless you shower before bed in which case end on hot to help you sleep)

 Incorporate a basic stretching routine when you first wake up into your daily practice.
 And also a post workout cool down stretching routine.
 Guess what?
-The old school stretch as much as possible as suffer the pain as long as you can method we all associate with stretching doesn’t actually help much.
+The old school stretch as much as possible and suffer the pain as long as you can method?
+Doesn’t help much.
 Newer methods such as activated-isolated stretching and PNF stretching are much more effective.

 We recommend you change your mindset about stretching.
-Most of us think of stretching as about how flexible you are.
-We think of it as a surefire way to get blood moving through your body and to areas that might be restricted.
+Most of us think of stretching as being about how flexible you are.
+Instead, think of it as a surefire way to get blood moving through your body.
+And to areas that might be restricted.
 Blood carries with it all the things your body uses to heal itself.